Section Branding

 Peter Biello: Got it.
 Okay.
 So what was nasty about this?

-Orlando Montoya: Well, the headline in that race, in that nastiness was the cocaine.
+Orlando Montoya: Well, the headline in that race, in that nastiness, was the cocaine.

-Peter Biello: Oh No. So who's cocaine?
+Peter Biello: Oh no. So whose cocaine?

-Orlando Montoya: Julian Bond.
+Orlando Montoya: Julian Bond's.

-Peter Biello: Or through surrogates.
+Peter Biello: Directly, or through surrogates?

 Orlando Montoya: Directly.
-Wow.
-Directly.

-Orlando Montoya: Well, I think there also was a lot of difference between them in style and substance as well, because Bond was from a well-heeled black family.
+Orlando Montoya: Well, I think there also was a lot of difference between them in style and substance as well, because Bond was from a well-heeled Black family.
 His father was a college president.
-Bond's childhood home was was filled with people like W.E.B.
+Bond's childhood home was —was filled with people like W.E.B.
 Dubois and Paul Robeson.
 He was well-spoken.
 He had nice clothes.
 He drove a fancy car.
-He was northern, educated.
-And on the other hand, you had Lewis, who is this doughty son of sharecroppers, southern educated, very religious.
+He was Northern-educated.
+And on the other hand, you had Lewis, who is this dowdy son of sharecroppers, Southern-educated, very religious.
 And, you know, there were just two different appeals.
 Lewis also appealed to white people in a diverse Atlanta district.
 Lewis always believed in multiracial coalitions, LGBTQ people.
-He reached out to Jewish people he reached out to, and then that nasty campaign.
-There were whispers of, you know, Lewis is not black enough, you know, And and, in fact, Bond made an unfortunate comment about Lewis being more concerned with the citizens north of I-20.
+He reached out to Jewish people he reached out to, and then that nasty campaign, there were whispers of, you know, "Lewis is not Black enough," you know?
+And — and, in fact, Bond made an unfortunate comment about Lewis being more concerned with the citizens north of I-20.
 And we know that that means white.
 So in this very close, close race, it turned nasty at the end.

 Orlando Montoya: So the Lewis clash with Jimmy Carter wasn't as dramatic or painful or hurtful as the clash with Bond.
-But I'll introduce this clip by Greenberg, who'll answer the question by just saying that Lewis did work for Carter in the last few years of Carter's administration for an agency that was aimed at helping the poor by overseeing some volunteer based organizations.
+But I'll introduce this clip by Greenberg, who'll answer the question by just saying that Lewis did work for Carter in the last few years of Carter's administration for an agency that was aimed at helping the poor by overseeing some volunteer-based organizations.

-David Greenberg: By the end of Carter's presidency, when Ted Kennedy, who was a great friend of John Lewis, decided to challenge Carter for the Democratic nomination, Lewis was quite torn.
-You know, his his heart really was with Ted Kennedy.
+David Greenberg: By the end of Carter's presidency, when Ted Kennedy, who was a great friend of John Lewis', decided to challenge Carter for the Democratic nomination, Lewis was quite torn.
+You know, his — his heart really was with Ted Kennedy.
 But he also was enough of a loyal man and he wasn't going to publicly betray Carter.
 So he ended up resigning a little early from the Carter administration, sort of sitting it out.
 He later then tussled with Carter in Atlanta over fights over building a parkway out to the Jimmy Carter Library, where John Lewis fought with the preservationists, the environmentalists who wanted to protect a lot of the green space that was going to be destroyed by that highway.

 Orlando Montoya: And so you probably drive on that highway from time to time.
-Yeah.

-Peter Biello: For folks who aren't fully aware, the John Lewis Freedom Parkway basically wraps around the Carter Center in Atlanta.
+Peter Biello: Yeah.
+For folks who aren't fully aware, the John Lewis Freedom Parkway basically wraps around the Carter Center in Atlanta.

 Orlando Montoya: It's now called the John Lewis Freedom Parkway, but it was originally the presidential parkway.
 And it was originally and I don't know if you know this history, but it was originally planned out to go much further out and destroy a lot of neighborhoods and connect with other highways.
-It was part of a big, you know, mid 20th century plan to just pave over everything and build highways.
+It was part of a big, you know, mid-20th century plan to just pave over everything and build highways.

 Peter Biello: But it basically stops at a giant park now.